 The Sidebar's Reading List tab allows you to save entire pages for later perusal.
-From the keyboard, press \mathbb{H}+Shift+L to display the Sidebar, and click the Reading List button.
-Click Bookmarks⇔Add to Reading List or press \mathbb{H}+Shift+D to add the current page to the list, or hover your pointer over the left side of the Address box and click the circular icon with the plus sign that appears.
-Oh, and don't forget that you can click the Sharing icon in the toolbar and choose Add to Reading List to achieve the same victory.
+From the keyboard, press ૠ+Shift+L to display the Sidebar, and click the Reading List button.
+Click Bookmarks ♣ Add to Reading List or press ૠ+Shift+D to add the current page to the list, or hover your pointer over the left side of the Address box and click the circular icon with the plus sign that appears.
+(Oh, and don't forget that you can click the Sharing icon in the toolbar and choose Add to Reading List to achieve the same victory.)

-When you click one of those entries in the Reading List and then click the Show Reader View icon (it looks like a paragraph) that appears at the left side of the Address box, the real magic begins!
-If you click it, the Reader panel appears to display text articles free of advertisements and silly pop-ups.
+Ah, but when you click one of those entries in the Reading List and then click the Show Reader View icon (it looks like a paragraph) that appears at the left side of the Address box, the real magic begins!
+If you click it, the Reader panel appears to display text articles free of advertisements and silly popups.
 And if an article is continued over multiple web pages, the Reader panel automatically stitches them together to form a continuous block of text.
 (Think of an e-book displayed in iBooks on your MacBook, and you get the idea.)
+You can also print or email the article from in the Reader panel.